-Upon diagnosis of thyroid cancer, a treatment plan should commence immediately to regain control of cellular growth and prevent cancer from spreading.
+Upon diagnosis of thyroid cancer, a treatment plan should commence immediately to regain control of cellular growth and to prevent it from spreading.

-The specific treatment for each individual suffering from thyroid cancer usually depends on the type of thyroid cancer and the stage of cancer.
+The specific treatment for each individual suffering from thyroid cancer usually depends on the type of thyroid cancer and its stage.
 Papillary and follicular carcinomas usually have a relatively good prognosis and are treated in a similar way.
 Medullary and anaplastic thyroid cancer typically require a more aggressive treatment plan.

-The treatment of thyroid cancer typically involves a combination of various different health professionals that work together to provide cohesive care.
+The treatment of thyroid cancer typically involves various health professionals that work together to provide cohesive care.

-A surgeon, an endocrinologist, an oncologist, a pathologist, a radiotherapist and nurses all often play an important role in the management of thyroid cancer.
-In the recovery period following treatment, other health professionals such as a speech pathologist and occupational therapist may also contribute to the care of the patient.
+A surgeon, an endocrinologist, an oncologist, a pathologist, a radiotherapist and nurses all often play an important role in managing a patient's thyroid cancer.
+In the recovery period following treatment, other health professionals such as a speech pathologist and occupational therapist may also contribute to the patient's care.

 The vast majority of thyroid cancer cases require the surgical removal part or all of the thyroid gland.
 The cancer type and level of progression influence this decision and some cases also require the removal of lymph nodes in the neck.

 The surgical procedure takes approximately two hours and is conducted with the patient under general anesthetic.
 A small incision is made in the neck to access the thyroid gland for removal.
 While in most cases, this simply causes a small scar, some people experience permanent hoarseness of the voice following surgery.